kokoko3k/koko-aio-slang/docs-ng.md

 **Ambient light leds:**<br>
     Emulates the presence of led strips behind the monitor that lights the<br>
-    surroundings according to the edges of the game content.<br>
+    surroundings according to the edges of the game.<br>
     **-> It is needed that you set retroarch aspect to "Full" <-**<br>
     ( Settings, Video, Scaling, Aspect Ratio = Full )<br>

     Slowness:
-        How much will the leds will take to reflect the game content.
+        How much will the leds will take to adapt to the game.
         It may sound silly to make them slow, but if they reacts too fast, they may distract you.
         Keep in mynd that there is a scene detection logic that will make them